Seen something unusual? MAKE A REPORT

 KiwiNet

-KiwiNet is the team of people selected from across the kiwifruit industry who champion biosecurity readiness and coordinate the deployment of kiwifruit industry resources into biosecurity responses.
+KiwiNet is the team of people selected from across the kiwifruit industry who coordinate the deployment of kiwifruit industry resources into biosecurity responses.

 Latest news